+I am seeing many criticism of women who dress scantily yet complain of sexual harassment.
 May I offer a response by way of analogy?
 One could certainly question the wisdom of fighting theft by putting your jewellery in the front window of your home.
 But such silliness on the part of owners still doesn’t make … Continue reading On clothing standards and sexual harassment

-Enquirer: How would you explain to your 6 yr old daughter why the Bible is mainly about boys and not girls?
+I loved this exchange I witnessed in a forum: Enquirer: How would you explain to your 6 yr old daughter why the Bible is mainly about boys and not girls?
 My daughter asked me this question this morning, after months of studying her children's Bible every morning.
 It was a simple enough question, and I … Continue reading Why is the Bible mostly about boys?